/*

 *

-* @param c an array of char
+* @param c an array of chars to be written.

 * @param off the start offset in the data.

-* @param len the number of char
+* @param len the number of chars to write.

 *

-* @exception IndexOutOfBoundsException if off
+* @exception IndexOutOfBoundsException if off is

-is negative, or off +
+* negative, len is negative, or off +

-is greater than c.length
+* len is greater than c.length.

-* @exception NullPointerException if c
+* @exception NullPointerException if c is

-* null
+* null.

 * @exception IOException if an I/O error occurs.